-- 55. The virus that causes COVID-19 is not, however, listed in the Federal Water Pollution Control Act, Clean Air Act, Resource Conservation and Recovery Act of 1976 or the Toxic Substances Control Act because COVID-19 did not exist in 1976.
-Nor has it been designated by the U.S. Environmental Protection Agency as an irritant or contaminant.
-Consequently, and without limitation, the exclusion does not apply. - 56.
-Because damage due to viruses constitute physical damage and loss under the Policy, and/or the Stay at Home Orders have caused Plaintiff to have lost the use of its premises for their intended purpose, Plaintiff's losses are covered under the Policy.
-Moreover, to mitigate further losses, as required by the Policy, Plaintiff suspended all in-person dining and in-person catering operations when officials announced that COVID-19 posed a risk of causing further physical damage and loss. - 57.
-The Policy provides coverage for several different types of losses arising from COVID-19 that are relevant here through specific clauses: - 58.
-Defendant is obligated to pay for actual loss of "Business Interruption" sustained due to direct physical loss or damage.
-Exhibit A at 7.
-Such losses are defined as actual losses.
-Id.
+- 55. Despite the availability of a specific exclusion for viruses, Plaintiff's Policy contains no such exclusion.
+Nor does Plaintiff's Policy contain an exclusion for "pandemics," "communicable disease," or anything similar. - 56.
+Because damage due to viruses constitute physical damage and loss under the Policy, and the Stay at Home Orders have caused Plaintiff to have lost the use of its premises for their intended purpose, Plaintiff's losses are covered under the Policy.
+Moreover, to mitigate further losses, as required by the Policy, Plaintiff suspended operations when officials announced that COVID-19 posed a risk of causing further physical damage and loss. - 57.
+The Policy provides coverage for several different types of losses arising from COVID-19 that are relevant here through specific Coverage Extensions: